 3) Those who do not qualify for the above, or who wish to stay for longer than the time alloted to them, must apply for a “tourist visa” at a Royal Thai Consulate or Embassy before arrival in the kingdom and granted for up to 4 months (2 x 2 months) upon payment of a fee.
 Each two month permission of stay granted with a Tourist Visa may be extended by a further month.
 To do this, you will need to visit Krabi Immigration Office with two photocopies of each of the following passport pages: personal information, visa stamp and arrival/departure card number; two passport-sized photographs; and a fee of 1900 Baht.

-The 30-day stamps given on arrival in Thailand (see 1. above) can occasionally be extended up to a maximum of 10 days (normally 7) by the same procedure – at the discretion of the officer.
+The 30-day permission of stay stamps given on arrival in Thailand (see 1. above) can also currently be extended up to a maximum of 30 days (normally 7) by the same procedure – at the discretion of the officer.
 The office is open 8.30am – 4.30pm weekdays only and is closed on public holidays.

 Note that “back-to-back” entry to Thailand using any of the above methods is now being frowned upon by authorities, and many “visa runners” are finding they are being turned away at immigration controls both at land crossings and at airports.
 If you expect to be coming and going frequently from Thailand (more than the standard tourist visa in 3) above), it is now advised to apply for a year-long non-immigrant or education visa in your country of residence.
 Extra paperwork will apply, please see the Ministry of Foriegn Affairs website for details.

 Please note that overstaying your visa is considered a serious offence in Thailand, punishable with a daily fine of 500 Baht and/ or imprisonment.
 Your right to re-enter the kingdom in the future may also be affected.